xplosionmind/old.tommi.space/_notes/public/Firefox.md

   - /firefox-tweaks
   - /firefox-settings
   - /mozilla-firefox
+  - /about-config
+  - /aboutconfig
+  - /firefox-config
 ---
-## Add-ons || Extensions
+## Add-ons and Extensions

-Three different add-ons configurations can be found in my [Firefox Collections](https://addons.mozilla.org/en-US/firefox/collections/13538650):
+Three different add-ons configurations can be found in my [Firefox Collections](https://addons.mozilla.org/en-US/firefox/collections/13538650 "Tommi's Firefox Collections"):

 - **[minimal](https://addons.mozilla.org/en-US/firefox/collections/13538650/minimal/) configuration**, must-have add-ons for a safe and optimized browsing experience
 - **[main](https://addons.mozilla.org/en-US/firefox/collections/13538650/main/) configuration**, the main extensions I use + integrated tools to take advantage of the services I use in the best way possible.
 The main configuration extensions are noted in more detail below, too, but the collection is always up to date